 Sentinel Robotic Solutions maintains associations and memberships with the following organizations and entities:

 Founded in 2012, SRS was established as an Unmanned Systems Consulting Partnership.
 We have gained experience working with military operations, military leadership, and America’s largest Unmanned Aircraft System manufacturing companies.
 Our wealth of experience can help you navigate and achieve your next highest levels.
-SRS brings experience from interactions on an International stage, including but not limited to: Guam, Singapore, Japan, Israel, Australia, Costa Rica, and Alaska
+SRS brings experience from interactions on an International stage, including but not limited to: Guam, Singapore, Japan, Israel, Australia, and Costa Rica

 Tim Heely retired from the U.S. Navy in 2008 as a Rear Admiral (Upper Half) after 33 years of service.
 During his career he flew A-7s and FA-18s from aircraft carriers ported in California and Japan.
 He commanded an FA-18 squadron during the First Gulf War, and was later assigned to aviation acquisition programs where he had technical and programmatic roles in the FA-18, T-45 and T-6 programs.
 After being selected for Rear Admiral in 2000 he was Naval Aviation’s Chief Engineer where he first encountered the early stages of todays unmanned aviation programs.